The Best Biscuit Joiners of 2023

 Size and Weight

-Usually the larger and heavier the tool, the better the quality of its parts, and a bruiser of a biscuit joiner will likely have a heavy-duty motor and high-quality slides (which guide the blade while it cuts to provide consistent results).
+Usually, the larger and heavier the wood biscuit cutter, the better the quality of its parts, and a bruiser of a biscuit joiner will likely have a heavy-duty motor and high-quality slides (which guide the blade while it cuts to provide consistent results).
 However, a heavy biscuit joiner or a super high-end tool isn’t necessary or even ideal for everyone.
-There are plenty of midrange options weighing around 5 or 6 pounds—about half the weight of a high-end model—that might work for you.
+There are plenty of midrange options weighing around 5 or 6 pounds—about half the weight of a high-end model—that will do the trick.

-Determining whether you need a burly biscuit joiner will come down to the types of projects and how often you’ll be using your joiner.
+Determining whether a burly biscuit joiner is necessary will come down to the types of projects and how often the joiner will see use.
 For the overwhelming majority of DIYers, a midrange biscuit joiner will handle materials like oak and maple without issue.
-If you’re working in a cabinet shop and putting a joiner through its paces on a daily basis, you might want to consider the heavier-duty options.
+For those working in a cabinet shop and putting a joiner through its paces daily, consider the heavier-duty options.

 Corded vs. Cordless